EUROPEAN HAPKIDO ALLIANCE

 The European Hapkido Alliance was founded by Master Sam Plumb in 1987.
 Sam began teaching Hapkido in 1981 in a small group of clubs in the East Midlands called "The East Midlands Hapkido Circle".
 Sam's reputation spread very quickly and soon the classes were attracting members not only from outside the East Midlands but also abroad.
 Having outgrown its name, the East Midlands Hapkido Circle became the European Hapkido Alliance.

 As a young man, he studied the arts of Karate, Tang Soo Do and Taekwondo and eventually, Hapkido.
 He was already a black belt in Taekwondo when he began his Hapkido training in 1980 with the Great Britain Hapkido Association, which was headed by Master N.G.
 Joo.
 After training with the GBHA for a couple of years, a split occurred in the organization and Sam found himself dealing with a splinter group.
 At the time Sam was unaware of the split as his instructor kept this information from him.
 He eventually discovered the truth about the split with the GBHA and immediately resigned from this splinter group and after a while began training with the late Master Mok Yang Kim, 8th Dan, who ran the United Kingdom Sulkido Federation from London.
 Sam remained a loyal student of Master Kim until his untimely death in 1992.
-After his instructor's death, Sam literally searched the world for an instructor of the same caliber as Master Kim.
-He was eventually accepted as a student of Grandmaster Sung Soo Lee in 1994 and has remained loyal to him to the present day.
+After his instructor's death, Sam literally searched the world for an instructor of the same calibre as Master Kim and has since trained with many Korean Masters.

 He has trained extensively in Korea, the birthplace of Hapkido and has many connections with instructors and Do-Jangs in that country.
+After travelling to South Korea on several occasions he has established strong personal and professional ties with Hapkido Masters from all over Korea.
 He has also studied herbal medicine as he considers Hapkido to be not only an extremely effective martial art of self defence but also a healing art.

 Sam Plumb has been the subject of hundreds of magazine and newspaper articles and has been featured demonstrating Hapkido on BBC Television.
-In addition to being featured in many martial arts magazines, Master Sam has written many articles himself on the Korean martial arts.
-For many years,during the 1980's and 90's, he organized the extremely successful East Midlands Martial Arts Festival which became a showcase for all the quality martial arts schools in the East Midlands area of the UK at that time.
+In addition to being featured in many martial arts magazines, Master Sam has written many articles himself on the Korean martial arts and has published a book called “The Hapkido Handbook”.
+For many years, during the 1980's and 90's, he organized the extremely successful East Midlands Martial Arts Festival which became a showcase for all the quality martial arts schools in the East Midlands area of the UK at that time.

 He is best known however, for his inexhaustible dedication to the teaching of Hapkido, sharing with thousands his vast knowledge of Korean martial arts.
 In an effort to expand the EHA to include qualified and committed member schools, Master Sam continues to tour the world lecturing and demonstrating Hapkido.